-Name (also varietal) for a wine that is 100% of a single vine was pressed.
-Are other grape varieties (if only slightly) involved, one can not speak strictly speaking of "sorted", although in a clearly dominant grape variety colloquially also the term is used sort of pure.
+Description (also varietal) for a wine that is 100% of a single vine was pressed.
+Are other grape varieties (if only slightly) involved, one can not speak of "sorted pure", although in a clearly dominant grape colloquially also the term is used sort of pure.
 However, the term is not regulated by wine law.
-Within the EU, however, there is a wine law regulation for the naming of grape varieties on the label, If a single grape variety is specified there, its share must amount to at least 85% (in the USA or Australia, for example, only 75%).
+Within the EU, however, there is a wine law regulation for the naming of grape varieties on the label, If a single grape variety is specified, its share must amount to at least 85% (in the USA or Australia, for example, only 75%).
 The remaining 15% can be supplemented by other varieties, but do not appear on the label.

-Wines from (mainly) a grape variety are also used as varietal wine, Vin de cépage (France) or Varietal Wine (USA, Australia).
-An artful blend of wines from several different grape varieties is called Cuvée, a wine from several co-fermented grape varieties (which are usually together in a vineyard), however, is one Mixed set,
+Wines from (mainly) one grape variety are also called grape wine, Vin de cépage (France) or Varietal Wine (USA, Australia).
+An artful blend of wines from several different grape varieties is called Cuvée, a wine made from several common fermented grape varieties (which are usually together in a vineyard), however, is one Mixed set,

 Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,